What is ‘Fixed Wireless Broadband’ and how does it work?

 5G home wireless broadband plans have already become a reality, despite their limited availability.
-Optus became Australia’s first Telco to provide 5G wireless internet in Australian homes, and their fixed home wireless 5G plan is a clear viable alternative to NBN.
-The plan from Optus comes with unlimited data – very important for any 5G data plan – and a guaranteed speed of 50Mbps, all for just $70 per month.
+Optus became Australia’s first Telco to provide 5G wireless internet in Australian homes, and their fixed home wireless 5G plans are clear viable alternative to NBN.
+The plans from Optus come with unlimited data – very important for any 5G data plan – and a guaranteed speed of 50Mbps, all starting at just $79.
 Plus you can cancel your contract without penalty at any time if the speed that you experience with your wireless internet plan is slower than the guaranteed pace.